-Accessing an ADD record definition is identical to accessing a data dictionary table or view definition on an Oracle database.
+Accessing a definition of the ADD or the PREDICT table in the Adabas database is identical to accessing a data dictionary table or view definition in an Oracle database.
 You issue a SQL SELECT statement specifying a database link.
 The Oracle Database data dictionary view and column names are used to access the gateway data dictionary.
 Synonyms of supported views are also acceptable.
 For example, the following statement queries the data dictionary table ALL\TABLES:

+'''

-SQL> SELECT \ FROM ALL\TABLES@VSAM;
+SOL> SELECT FROM ALL TABLES@Adabas;

+'''